Supervisors of MRC DTP Students

 - The co-supervisors must be able to demonstrate they have the resources to undertake the project.
 For lab-based work, this typically means that one co-supervisor must be a primary grant holder, and the grant must be specified on the application

-- Students following the 0+3.5 pathway will select their PhD project once they have accepted a position in the programme
+- Students pursuing the 0+3.5 pathway will select their project once they have accepted an offer on the programme.

 - For the intake years 2017 to 2020, and to encourage breadth within the DTP, a maximum of two students can undertake their PhD thesis project with any single supervisor